 Thai Culture and Food festival in Melbourne is focused on the themes of family, fun and food.
-The rich historical culture of Thailand and its people, the spicy food, and smiling faces all around that bring happiness on the onlookers; what else once can ask for?

 The river terrace at Federation square was filled with the aroma of Thai food and a cooking demonstration by a celebrity chef nearby; Melbourne’s Thai restaurants were serving their delicacies and there were no shortage of customers.
-The tastes and sounds of Thailand were adding another chapter of vibrancy in multicultural city of Melbourne.
+The tastes and sounds of Thailand were adding another chapter of vibrancy in the multicultural city of Melbourne.

 Thai culture and food Festival 2015 began by the traditional blessings by Buddhist monks.
 The Federation square was transferred into a haven of Thai Culture.

 There were stalls selling Thai art and crafts and near to it there was a demonstration of art carving of fruits and vegetables.
 While the cultural programs, beauty contest and fashion parade went on at the main stage, the crowd was learning their first steps of Thai classical dance with performers from Thailand.